 The “.lvl” files are actual 3GP video clips of sections of the full movie and can be viewed with specific file viewers and forensic tools.
 Renaming the xxx.lvl file to xxx.3gp will allow the video thumbnail to be viewed in a standard media player.

 I also tested deleting the videos and observed that the “.lvl” thumbnails remained on the phone for a period of time.
-After 15 minutes of idle time, the phone deleted the “.lvl” files and folder that were related to the original deleted video file.
+The phone eventually deleted the “.lvl” files and folders that were related to the original deleted video file.